 "My friends and regular dinner party guests are a minefield of allergies, intolerances and you guessed it, vegans.

 "When it was my turn to host dinner for an evening, I announced to my friends that the menu was going to be vegan and to my surprise, they were all pleased.
 It seems that when cooking for a group of people, vegan dishes suit everyone – most intolerances, food allergies and dislikes.

-“I went for a Mexican theme and served up corn tortilla crisps with fresh salsa.
-This was followed by a sweet potato and white cannelloni bean chili with guacamole and vegan sour cashew cream.
+"I went for a Mexican theme and served up corn tortilla crisps with fresh salsa.
+This was followed by a sweet potato and white cannelloni bean chilli with guacamole and vegan sour cashew cream.
 For dessert we enjoyed dairy free ice-cream & berries.
 All washed down with numerous bottles of prosecco.
 I can confirm it went down a storm and the sluggish side effects the next day were thanks to the over zealous alcohol consumption only.

 "By week three I was feeling fantastic, walking on air and full of greens.
 Then the working weekend happened.